Best Bedok 85 Fengshan Food Centre food

-With several stalls across Singapore, Ah Balling Peanut Soup probably needs no introduction.
-Their Glutinous Rice Balls in Peanut Soup ($2 for four rice balls) are stuffed with various pastes such as peanut, black sesame, and even green tea!
+With several stalls across Singapore, 75 Ah Balling Peanut Soup probably needs no introduction.
+Their Glutinous Rice Balls in Peanut Soup ($2.20 for three rice balls) are stuffed with various pastes such as peanut, black sesame, and even green tea!
 Variety does not stop at the fillings; the soup options are equally plentiful, ranging from classic peanut soup to almond milk.
-The skin of the rice balls are soft and not overly starchy, so expect a quick burst of filling that will melt into the crevices of your mouth.
+The skin of the rice balls is soft and not overly starchy, so expect a quick burst of filling that will melt into the crevices of your mouth.

 Unit number: #01-25

 75 Ah Balling Peanut Soup is not a halal-certified eatery.

 Image credit: @loyang_prawn_noodles

 Loyang Way Big Prawn Noodles has an offshoot outlet at Bedok 85 Fengshan, so you don’t have to head down to a Loyang industrial estate to get your fill.
 They are famed for their large prawns and their variety of toppings to go with your hae mee.
 Prices start at $6 for a portion, which you can then zhng up with more prawns, abalone, eggs, and innards, from $1 onwards.

 Loyang Way Big Prawn Noodles is not a halal-certified eatery.